 #4 Nail Varnish Remover

 Consisting mainly of acetone, nail varnish remover works surprisingly well as Zippo fuel.
 It can get a little smokey, but it ignites and burns well.
-You can also combine it with vegetable oil to make your very own WD40 substitute.
+You can combine it with vegetable oil to make your own WD40 substitute.

 Being very similar to lighter fuel, gasoline is one of the best alternatives.
 As with acetone, it does produce a larger and somewhat smokier flame but burns very effectively.